Valerie Solanas Died for Your Sins: Scumbag: Plot

 A news report unveils that Meadow has been identified as the shooter and Ally has been arrested.
 Harrison reads a prepared statement in regard to Meadow's actions, inciting Trump's victory as her motive.
 Kai is polling ahead and is the apparent winner of the city council seat.

 Beverly, Ivy, and Winter meet a woman named Bebe Babbitt, former lover of radical feminist Valerie Solanas.
 Valerie sought to murder all men with the exception of gay men, deemed "gender-traitors".
-Among her attempted victims was iconic artist Andy Warhol.
-Valerie's shooting of Warhol launched a series of attacks by SCUM (the Society for Cutting Up Men) on couples, making a statement to women that "partnering with men would only get you killed".
+Among her targets was iconic artist and filmmaker Andy Warhol.
+Valerie's attempted assassination of Warhol launched a series of attacks by SCUM (the Society for Cutting Up Men) on couples, making a statement to women that "partnering with men would only get you killed".
 These attacks were accredited to the never-identified Zodiac Killer by the police and the media.
 Valerie discovered that gay male SCUM member Bruce wrote and sent the Zodiac Killer letters to the press.
 SCUM dismembered Bruce in retaliation.
 Valerie eventually presented herself to the police to take credit for the Zodiac killings but she was dismissed as delusional.
 Her schizophrenia began to intensify afterwards and SCUM disassembled as a result.
 Valerie's legacy became tied with shooting Warhol.

 The day after, Winter finds Kai communing with their mummified parents.
 Winter tells Kai that she is not content with every action of his but that she still loves and supports him.
 Kai questions her loyalty and asks her about a copy of the SCUM Manifesto that he had found in her room.
 She dismisses it as an old college textbook.
 Kai tells her that the book inspired him to come up with his own acronym: FIT (Fear Is Truth).
 He notes that Harrison came up with MLWB (Men Lead, Women Bleed).
 That night, Beverly, Ivy, and Winter lure Harrison to the Butchery and Ivy dismembers him with a chainsaw.

 Beverly reports on Harrison's corpse and suggests to the public that Kai's promise of law and order is not being kept.
 Kai and Bebe watch Beverly on the news together in his basement, revealing that Kai has been manipulating the others all along.